sohailshaikh23/login-page/README.md

 ## [Watch it on youtube](https://youtu.be/b7gc_4TrXkg)
 ### Animated Login Form

-- Animated Login Form Using HTML CSS & JavaScript
+- Animated Login Form Using HTML CSS & JavaScript.
 - It contains a stylish and beautiful background.
 - With animation of floating labels.
 - And a button to show and hide the password.